wtfleming/wtfleming.github.io/_posts/2014-12-06-clojure-docker-coreos.markdown

 This file provides the instructions about how the service should run.
 There are a few things to note:

 * We are running a docker container and exposing port 5000.
-* The wtfleming/docker-compojure-hello-world container is publically hosted on Docker Hub, it will be automatically downloaded.
+* The wtfleming/docker-compojure-hello-world container is publicly hosted on Docker Hub, it will be automatically downloaded to the CoreOS cluster.
 * The %i refers to the string between the @ and the suffix when we start the service (which we will do shortly, and should make sense then).
 * The X-Fleet directive indicates that this service should only one instance of the service on a machine.
 Since we've bound to port 5000 if we start up a second copy of this service we don't want it here, fleet will launch it on another machine in the cluster.